Clang Quartet: Ava Ava

 ~ Letters from a Tapehead

-Independent drone label Silber Records are putting out a brace of free EPs, on of which is Ava, a one track propulsive dirge by performance/noise act Clang Quartet.
+Independent drone label Silber Records are putting out a brace of free EPs, one of which is Ava, a one track propulsive dirge by performance/noise act Clang Quartet.
 Heading off into the desolate, dark, green-tinged sunset, 'Ava' is over thirty minutes of cacophony, chaos, improvisation, noise and silence.
 It was recorded from a live performance at the Ava Gardner Independent Film Festival back in September 2008.
 It's actually quite coherent despite how disparate the various homemade instrumentations may seem at times.
 It's a percussive near-masterstroke - although the adherence to faith is unclear, it doesnt deter from the aural journey.
 I'm listening to it for the second time as I sit in the office gazing out at the green foliage outside, the rain steadily coming down - it's striking a Merzbow-like chord.
 Interesting stuff.

 Download 'Ava' it is 56MB, but worthy, even for a one-off experience.